DCAN-Labs/hbcd-docs-internal/docs/changelog/knownissues.md

 **How to Fix**: Lasso needs the proper entry to be added in par-visit-data.tsv.
 **Details**: This was hacked by the Lasso team to not block ingestion, but in a real scenario, ingestion would not be possible.

+### ⚠️ Biospecimen Data: 2 Fields for Nail Weight Available
+**Details**: Two fields exist for ‘nail weight’ for the biospecimens data.
+LORIS and the WG are looking into these and will make a decision as to which one to keep, or keep both (but explain in detail the difference between the 2 reported nail weights).

+### ⚠️ Biospecimen Data: Missing Shadow Matrix
+**Details**: Shadow matrix is not currently available for biospecimen data.
+LORIS will populate the shadow matrix with a place holder for the next release and work with the WG to discern reasons for missingness.
+The target release for fix is TBD until the reason for missingness is assessed.
+In the meantime, for BR14.7, placeholder text will be added to populate the shadow matrix.